caretak3r/secrets-router/DEVELOPER_GUIDE.md

 # Developer Guide: Consuming Secrets

-This guide shows developers how to consume secrets from the Secrets Router service in their applications.
+This guide shows developers how to configure and consume secrets from the Secrets Router service in their applications.

 ## Overview

 The Secrets Router service provides a simple HTTP API to fetch secrets from Kubernetes Secrets or AWS Secrets Manager.
-Secrets are **namespace-scoped** - they exist in the namespace where your application is deployed.
+Secrets can be accessed from **multiple namespaces** - you configure which namespaces are accessible via Helm values in the `control-plane-umbrella` chart.

+## Architecture Context

+The Secrets Router is deployed as part of the `control-plane-umbrella` Helm chart:
+- **Umbrella Chart**: `control-plane-umbrella` installs Dapr and Secrets Router
+- **Secrets Router Chart**: Has dependency on Dapr, generates Dapr Component resources
+- **Dapr Components**: Configured via `secrets-components.yaml` template from Helm values
+- **Namespace**: All resources use `{{ .Release.Namespace }}` (no hardcoded namespaces)

 ## Quick Start